roskakori/pygount/README.md

 * Changed installation to fail when attempting to install on Python earlier than 3.5.
+* Cleaned up project:
+  * Changed continuous integration from Travis CI to Github actions in the hope that the CI build does not automatically break after a while because things constantly change in the CI backend.
   * Changed README format from reStructuredText to Markdown.
+  * Removed obsolete development files (for ant, tox etc).

 Version 1.1.0, 2020-03-10